kaylaoneill/geom99/Survey123.md

   - This is good if you have a team you want to see the results
   - You can allow them to see all data or only their own
   - You can also also them to only view data or view and export

+# Data
+-After this has been published and used, lets look at the data